-What is abundantly clear is that the debate has been raging on for the past six decades-actually much longerand it's intensifying.
+What is abundantly clear is that the debate has been raging on for the past six decades-actually much longer--and it's intensifying.
 In other words, public schools in particular have been and continue to be under siege with its supporters and critics in unyielding combat.
 Yet, the attempts to prescribe remedies, although plentiful, have not provided any cures to alleviate the fever of debate or to find meaningful, effective, and lasting solutions.

 There is an underlying cause and, unfortunately, the prescriptions have dealt with the symptoms only.
 What the debate has failed to root out of all the rhetoric is that "educating" has changed, but "education" has not changed on any scale.
-"Educating" is what needs to be taught (curriculum) to pass on the necessary knowledge and basic skills needed for students to become contributing members of the society in order to not only ensure its survival, but also to improve it.
-"Education" is the structure and system created to deliver the learning process-a system that has fundamentally not changed; the reality is that 90% of students attend the same structural public school system.
+"Educating" is what needs to be taught (curriculum-imparting knowledge through formal instruction) to pass on the necessary knowledge and basic skills needed for students to become contributing members of the society in order to not only ensure its survival, but also to improve it.
+"Education" is the structure and system (created to deliver the learning process)-a system that has fundamentally not changed; the reality is that 90% of students attend the same structural public school system.

 Oh yes, there have been numerous "reforms" of one type or another all of which had a lofty and noble purpose (best effort) to improve education.
 The reality is that none of them have produced any significant improvements.
-Even the reformers are all in agreement that the reforms attempted have not substantially changed or altered the direction or outcomes of public education.
+Even the reformers are in agreement that the reforms attempted have not substantially changed or altered the direction or outcomes of public education.
 What has been practiced in profusion is tampering and tinkering with the system by politicians, policymakers, and professionals.
 There is another extremely important factor that is overlooked and ignored.
-No one can deny, or should deny, that public education was instrumental in "democratizing" the nation by assimilating the vast number of immigrants into the "melting pot" of the American society in the first half of the 20th century.
-It was successful in fulfilling a rather clear purpose--to provide the basic skills and knowledge necessary for obtaining a job and creating a common societal bond for a growing and pluralistic society.
+No one can deny, or should deny, that public education was instrumental in "democratizing" the nation by assimilating the vast number of immigrants into the "melting pot" of the American society particularly in earlier part of the 20th century.
+It was successful in fulfilling a rather clear purpose--to provide the basic skills and knowledge necessary for obtaining a job or further education that helped to create a common societal bond for a growing and pluralistic society.

 It was a successful effort--an incredibly successful effort!
-What followed after WWII was vast numbers of veterans who returned and started college; now it's being propelled by the College and Career Readiness agenda promoted by educators (college attendance is one of the most important indicators of successful schools).
-However, essentially, the "career readiness" has to do with college careers only rather than those found previously in the vocational high schools that have become extinct.
+What followed after WWII was vast number of veterans who returned and started college prompted by the GI Bill of Rights; now it's being propelled by the College and Career Readiness agenda promoted by high school educators (college attendance is considered one of the most important indicators of successful school systems).
+However, essentially, the "career readiness" has to do with college careers only rather than those found previously in the vocational high schools that have become virtually extinct.
 This demand for college has created an absolutely insane increase in tuition and fees that exceed \$50,000 and more per year to attend what many colleges known as party schools with an infinite potpourri of enticing amenities like climbing walls, etc.